BLOG

 Source: Web Accessibility Perspectives – Compilation of 10 Topics/Videos (YouTube)

 Another example is the use of alt texts in images.
 These descriptive texts don’t just help users of screen readers understand what an image contains.
-Carefully optimized alt attributes also benefit businesses’ image search engine optimization (SEO) strategy, which consequently help them improve conversion rates.
+Carefully optimized alt attributes also benefit businesses’ image search engine optimization (SEO) strategy, which consequently helps them improve conversion rates.

 3 Components of Web Accessibility